-Façade, Sign and Awning Improvement Grant Program
+INCENTIVE | Façade, Sign and Awning Improvement Grant Program

 This program seeks to address the maintenance and rehabilitation needs of building facades in the East Market Street Business District by offering 50/50 matching grants to interested, qualified building and business owners.
 Grants may be awarded for up to 50% of the total cost of qualified façade rehabilitation, repair, or restoration projects, signs, or awnings with a maximum grant award of \$500.
 The annual amount set aside for this program is \$3,000, funded from Real Estate Transfer Tax revenues.
 A cash match is required.
 Grants are awarded on a reimbursement basis only after the applicant demonstrates full compliance with the grant award.
 Each eligible improvement may be phased over two fiscal years in order to maximize grant assistance.
 Full details on this grant program along with the current application (if application period is open) can be found on the Town's website.
-Information about this grant program can be found in the Appendix.
+Enabling legislation for this grant program can be found in Appendix X.

-Realty Transfer Tax Exemption - 1st Time Homebuyers
+INCENTIVE | Realty Transfer Tax Exemption - 1st Time Homebuyers b.
+Proposed